ci1xgk/Fellowship_Webpage/Adaptive.md

 To run simulations using the GPU-MWDG2 solver, LISFLOOD-FP must be compiled and built.
 Only a summary of the steps for compiling and building LISFLOOD-FP is provided in this page, but in case the steps need troubleshooting, more detailed guidance on compiling and building LISFLOOD-FP is available on the SEAMLESS-WAVE website: [here for Windows](/compile_win.md), and [here for Linux](/compile_lin.md).

-##### 1.1 Building on Windows
+#### 1.1 Building on Windows

 1. Open the folder `LISFLOOD-FP` in Visual Studio
 2. Go to toolbar at the top and select either the `x64-Debug` or `x64-Release` option from the dropdown menu
 3. From the toolbar click `Build > Rebuild All`
 4. If the `x64-Debug` option was selected, the built executable `lisflood.exe` may be located in `LISFLOOD-FP\out\build\x64-Debug` (`LISFLOOD-FP\out\build\x64-Release` if `x64-Release` was selected).

-##### 1.2 Building on Linux*
+#### 1.2 Building on Linux*

 1. Navigate to the `LISFLOOD-FP` directory
 2. Run `cmake -S . -B build` in the command line
 3. Run `cmake --build build`
 4. The built executable `lisflood` will be located in `LISFLOOD-FP/build`

-\* There is a potential issue about building on Linux because the [CUB library](https://nvlabs.github.io/cub/) is not properly detected.
+\*There is a potential issue about building on Linux because the [CUB library](https://nvlabs.github.io/cub/) is not properly detected.
 This issue be avoided by changing all `#include`s with `cub/` to `../../cub/`.

 #### 2 Running simulations using the GPU-MWDG2 solver: preparing the input files

 Running simulations using the GPU-MWDG2 solver follows a very similar workflow as previous versions of [LISFLOOD-FP](http://www.bristol.ac.uk/geography/research/hydrology/models/lisflood/) but with some minor differences, explained next.
-A summary of the LISFLOOD-FP workflow is provided in this readme, but more detailed guidance is available [on the SEAMLESS-WAVE website](/Merewether1.md).
+In this page, only a summary of the LISFLOOD-FP workflow is provided, whereas more detailed guidance is available [on the SEAMLESS-WAVE website](/Merewether1.md).

 The workflow requires preparing several input files, as listed in the table below:

 |Input file|File extension|Description|
 |----------|--------------|-----------|